jabuddie/PersonalPortfolioWebsite/readme.md

 ## Build
 The website is hosted in AWS S3 (static web hosting).
-I used HTML & CSS tutorials as a basis and cusomized from there, see credits
+I used HTML & CSS tutorials as a basis and customized from there, see credits

 ## Use
 Visit the website here http://justinebuddie.com/